@Deprecated('migration') marks a feature as deprecated.

 A deprecated feature should document how the same effect can be achieved in message, so the programmer knows how to rewrite the code.

 @Deprecated annotation applies to libraries, top-level declarations

-(variables, getters, setters, functions, classes and typedefs),
+(variables, getters, setters, functions, classes, mixins,

 class-level declarations (variables, getters, setters, methods, operators or

 constructors, whether static or not), named optional parameters and

 trailing optional positional parameters.

 Deprecation applies transitively to parts of a deprecated feature:

 - If a library is deprecated, so is every member of it.

 - If a class is deprecated, so is every member of it.